mmontossi/makers/README.md

 ### Sequences

-Generates an unique sequence of numbers for the attribute of the maker:
+Generates an unique sequence of numbers for an attribute:
 ```ruby
 Makers.define do
   maker :user do